rosca-tudor/rosca-tudor/README.md

 - 👋 Hi, I’m @rosca-tudor
 - 👀 I’m interested in developping a Python ERP
 - 🌱 I’m currently learning Python & Git
-- 💞️ I’m looking to collaborate on ... everithing I can be a significant part.
+- 💞️ I’m looking to collaborate on ... everything I can be a significant part.
 - 📫 How to reach me: rosca.tudor@gmail.com

 <!---